elumersen/US_Auction/README.md

 # US_Auction

+this repo has two branches and all the source code is available at the master beranch.

-after cloning to get all the codes use
+#after cloning to get all the codes use,

-# git checkout master
+git checkout master